-I’d certainly call myself an artist, but my primary calling is that of an arts activist.
-My current focus in life, and the work that brings me the greatest joy, is to empower visual artists and develop arts initiatives that serve this much loved community.
-I graduated from UW-Parkside with a degree in Psychology, and a second major in Sociology.
-Postgraduate, I’ve concentrated on coursework in nonprofit and arts management.
-I’m married to Stephen Hovey Sr., a handsome, hardworking and extremely patient man who is becoming a remarkable artist himself.
+I’d certainly call myself an artist, but I think my primary calling has been that of an arts activist.
+My legacy in this life, and the work that has brought me the greatest joy, is empowering visual artists and developing arts initiatives that serve this much loved community.
+I graduated in 1987 from UW-Parkside with a degree in Psychology, and a second major in Sociology.
+Postgrad, I worked on nonprofit and arts management projects.
+I married Stephen Hovey Sr. in 1993.
+He's a handsome, hardworking and extremely patient man who builds amazing iron railings and splendid metal sculptures, which decorate our yard.

-For my own art-making, I’m a painter, like my mom and one of my three sisters.
-My artwork tends toward bright abstracts, though vibrant women intrigue me, so I’ve been painting them lately.
+For my own art-making, I’m a painter, like my mom and one of my three sisters, and I build stained glass windows by commission.
+My artwork has been bright abstracts, though vibrant women have been intriguing me for the last 5 years or so, so I've been painting them.

 Click on thumbnail to enlarge.